 With Confederate leadership in Arkansas and Missouri in disarray, President Jefferson Davis appointed Major General Earl Van Dorn to command the newly created Trans-Mississippi District.
-On January 29, 1862, Van Dorn assumed command and developed ambitious plans to sweep through Missouri, to capture St. Louis, and to threaten Union operations in Kentucky.
+On January 29, 1862, Van Dorn assumed command and developed ambitious plans to sweep through Missouri, to capture St. Louis, and threaten Union operations in Kentucky.
 His first order of business was to drive Curtis out of Arkansas.
 On March 4, Van Dorn started north with approximately 16,000 troops, planning to surprise Curtis’s scattered army before it had time to concentrate.
-After three days of forced marching through harsh winter weather, the Confederates approached Curtis’s position.
-The Rebel soldiers were cold, hungry and exhausted, but Van Dorn pressed forward.
+After three days of forced marching through harsh winter weather, the Confederates approached Curtis’ position.
+The Rebel soldiers were cold, hungry, and exhausted, but Van Dorn pressed forward.

 Learning of Van Dorn’s advance, Curtis concentrated the 10,500 soldiers under his command and established a strong defensive position on Pea Ridge, just north of Sugar Creek, Arkansas.
 Seeing that a head-on attack would be senseless, Van Dorn marched his army around Pea Ridge to Curtis’s rear on the evening of March 6 and then split it into two columns.
 As one column circled around the west end of the ridge, Van Dorn led the other column around the east end, expecting to trap the Federals in between.
 Union scouts, however, detected both threats in time for Curtis to turn his army around and to face Van Dorn’s assaults.
 Over the course of the next two days, Curtis’s soldiers defeated both of Van Dorn’s columns and forced the Rebels to retreat.

-Curtis’s resounding victory at the Battle of Pea Ridge (March 6-8, 1862) secured Federal control of Missouri for the next two years and enabled the Union to focus on other areas in the Mississippi Valley.
+Curtis’ resounding victory at the Battle of Pea Ridge (March 6-8, 1862) secured federal control of Missouri for the next two years and enabled the Union to focus on other areas in the Mississippi Valley.
 Three months later, on June 10, 1862, the U.S. War Department issued General Orders, No. 63, announcing Curtis’ promotion to the rank of major general of volunteers, to date from March 21, 1862.

 Invasion of Arkansas

-After Pea Ridge, Curtis severed ties with his supply lines and pursued Van Dorn’s army farther into Arkansas, while living off of the land, much as Major General William T. Sherman would do in Georgia two years later.
+After Pea Ridge, Curtis severed ties with his supply lines and pursued Van Dorn’s army farther in to Arkansas, while living off of the land, much as Major General William T. Sherman would do in Georgia two years later.
 Although Curtis never caught up with Van Dorn, he forced the Confederate state government to abandon Little Rock temporarily, when his troops threatened the state capital in May 1862.
 Curtis’s soldiers also captured and occupied Helena, Arkansas in July 1862.
-Located on the west bank of the Mississippi River, between Memphis, Tennessee, and Vicksburg, Mississippi, Helena served as a Union base of operations until Major General Ulysses S. Grant downsized its garrison during Siege of Vicksburg in 1863.
+Located on the west bank of the Mississippi River, between Memphis, Tennessee, and Vicksburg, Mississippi, Helena served as a Union base of operations until Major General Ulysses S. Grant downsized its garrison during the Siege of Vicksburg in 1863.

 President of the Pacific Railroad Convention

-In the late summer of 1862, Curtis took a one month of leave from his military duties to travel to Chicago.
+In the late summer of 1862, Curtis took a one-month of leave from his military duties to travel to Chicago.
 Re-donning his engineer’s cap, Curtis served as president of the Pacific Railroad Convention from August 29 to September 24, 1862, shepherding the inauguration of the proposed transcontinental railway.